 Various chapters in Destination 2040 discuss the estimated impacts of MPO major infrastructure projects and other regionally significant projects in the Boston region.
-Chapter 4 compares FFY 2016 baseline estimates for various metrics to (1) FFY 2040 "no-build" conditions, which account for projects that are currently under construction, have been advertised, or have been programmed in the FFY 2020 TIP; and (2) FFY 2040 "build" conditions, under which MPO and Commonwealth projects recommended for programming beyond FFY 2020 are built.
-Analyzed metrics include, but are not limited to, population; household and employment levels; trip activity by mode; mode share; VMT; numbers of roadway and transit trips; and expected VOC, $NO_x$ , and CO emissions.
-Chapter 6 includes the results of the MPO's DI/DB analysis of the MPO's recommended set of projects, and Chapter 7 includes the estimated $CO_2$ emissions reductions associated with MPO- and Commonwealth-funded projects.
+Chapter 4 compares FFY 2016 baseline estimates for various metrics to (1) FFY 2040 "no-build" conditions, which account for projects that were constructed between FFYs 2016 and 2018 are currently under construction, have been advertised, or have been programmed in the FFY 2019 TIP; and (2) FFY 2040 "build" conditions, under which MPO and Commonwealth projects recommended for programming beyond FFY 2019 are built.
+Analyzed metrics include, but are not limited to, population; household and employment levels; trip activity by mode; mode share; VMT; numbers of roadway and transit trips; and expected VOC, NO_x, and CO emissions.
+Chapter 6 includes the results of the MPO's DI/DB analyses and Chapter 7 includes the estimated CO2 emissions reductions associated with MPO- and Commonwealth-funded projects.